jacobgorm/mindcastle.io/README.md

 HTTP server, e.g, using a tool like rclone or rsync.
 The block devices operates over a compressed and encrypted database-like structure, somewhat similar to LevelDB or RocksDB, but optimized for block storage.
-The code is forked from Bromium's internal ".swap" storage engine, which is the storage component on that company's ground-breaking micro-virtualization security technology, and has (anecdotally) been used to launch more VMs than Amazon AWS.
+The code is forked from Bromium's internal ".swap" storage engine, which is the storage component of that company's ground-breaking micro-virtualization security technology, and has (anecdotally) been used to launch more VMs than Amazon AWS.

+## Building

 To build on debian/ubuntu, you need to install: